liftbridge-io/liftbridge/documentation/configuration.md

 | segment.max.bytes | | The maximum size of a single log segment file. | int64 | 10485760 | |

 ### Cluster Configuration Settings

+Below is the list of the configuration settings for the `cluster` part of the configuration file.

 | Name | Flag | Description | Type | Default | Valid Values |
 |:----|:----|:----|:----|:----|:----|